 Where to find this seat: This seat is available on select JetBlue A321s.
 While other airlines have put the same staggered seats on A321s, they haven’t added doors.
 No other airlines have this product.

-Etihad’s newest business class seat is a modified staggered configuration, with seats alternating between being closer to the aisle and closer to the windows.
+Etihad’s newest business class seat that’s currently in service is a modified staggered configuration, with seats alternating between being closer to the aisle and closer to the windows.
 When traveling alone I love the “true” window seats, while many people traveling with a companion like the “honeymoon” seats in the middle of the cabin.

 What sets Etihad’s Business Studio apart from other staggered configurations?
 The finishes are stylish, the seat functions are thoughtfully designed, the seat is spacious, and there’s a good amount of privacy.

-Where to find this seat: This seat is available on all Etihad 787s (it was also on A380s, but Etihad is retiring those).
+Where to find this seat: This seat is available on all Etihad 787s (it was also on A380s, but Etihad has grounded all of those planes, and they may not fly again).
 No other airlines have this product.

-Delta debuted its business class suites with doors a few years ago, known as Delta One Suites.
+Delta’s flagship business class product is the Delta One Suite, which is a business class suite with a door.
 Delta uses a modified Vantage XL seat (similar to what you’ll find on Philippine Airlines, Qantas, RwandAir, and SAS, for example).

-The Vantage XL seat isn’t otherwise on the list because I consider this to be an evolved version of it, except they added a door.
+The Vantage XL seat isn’t otherwise on the list because I consider this to be an evolved version of it, given the addition of a door.
 The configuration is staggered, and the seats are private, spacious, and mostly well designed.